Baek In-chun

-Baek In-chun (born November 27, 1943) is a retired Korean professional baseball catcher, outfielder, player-manager and manager.
+Baek In-chun (백인천; 13 September 1942 – 15 August 2026) was a South Korean professional baseball catcher, outfielder, player-manager and manager.
 Baek spent most of his career playing in Nippon Professional Baseball.
 He finished his career in Korea with the KBO League and then got into managing.
-Baek holds the KBO record for highest batting average in a season; as a manager he led the LG Twins to their first KBO championship.
+Baek held the KBO record for highest batting average in a season; as a manager he led the LG Twins to their first KBO championship.

-Biography
+Background

 An ethnic Korean, Baek was born in Wuxi, Jiangsu, Republic of China, but as a youngster emigrated to Japan, where he attended Tokyo High School.

-He grew to be 5'8" and a sturdy 180 lbs.
+On 14 August 2026, Baek was found in a state of cardiac arrest at his home in Cheonan.
+He was pronounced dead at around 6:30 AM at a local hospital but revived and underwent medical treatment a few hours later on the same day.
+He died from complications on the morning of 15 August despite treatment.
+Baek was 83.

 Career

 NPB

 In 1962, at age 19, Baek joined Nippon Professional Baseball (NPB) as a catcher for the Toei Flyers.
 (Baek was one of the first Koreans to play professional baseball in Japan, joining the great Isao Harimoto [birth name Jang Hun], who had joined the Flyers beginning in 1959.)
 In his first year, the Flyers won their first (and only) Japan Series championship, defeating the Hanshin Tigers.
 Baek played for the franchise for the next 13 years (the team went through a number of sponsors and name changes, becoming the Nittaku Home Flyers and then the Nippon-Ham Fighters), starting out as a catcher but after a few years converting to a slugging, speedy outfielder.

 After being let go by the Fighters after the 1974 season, Baek played seven more seasons in the NPB, for the Taiheiyo Club Lions, the Lotte Orions, and the Kintetsu Buffaloes.
 For the Lions, he won the 1975 Pacific League batting title with a .319 average and was declared a 1975 Best Nine Award outfielder.
 He had one of his best seasons in 1979, at age 35, as he hit .340 with 18 home runs and 71 RBI for the Orions.

 Over the course of his career in the NPB, Baek hit 209 home runs and stole 212 bases.